Deci-AI/super-gradients/documentation/source/optimizers.md

 # Optimizers

 Optimization is a critical step in the deep learning process as it determines how well the network will learn from the training data.
-SuperGradients supports out-of-the-box [pytorch optimizers](https://pytorch.org/docs/stable/optim.html#base-class) SGD, Adam and AdamW, but also
+SuperGradients supports out-of-the-box [pytorch optimizers](https://pytorch.org/docs/stable/optim.html#base-class) (SGD, Adam and AdamW), but also
 [RMSpropTF](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) and
 [Lamb](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/LanguageModeling/Transformer-XL/pytorch/lamb.py).